 Three collections of his poetry in translation have appeared in English, and one each in German, Italian and French: The Tragedy of the Elephant (Inizjamed and Midsea, 2005, various translators); Deciphered Lips / Xufftejk Spjegati (2013, Verbal Arts Centre, Derry/Londonderry, Northern Ireland, trans.
 Catherine McGrotty); Adrian Grima (Hochroth, Berlin, 2010); La coda della freccia / Denb il-Vleġġa (2011, trans. mainly by Mimmo Grasso); and Ici arrivent les mouettes / Hawn Jidħol il-Gawwi (2012, Fondation de Malte, trans.
 Elizabeth Grech).

 In November 2012, Klabb Kotba Maltin published two books of his poetry and short stories for adolescents, Vleġġa Kkargata and Din Mhix Logħba, both of which won National Book Awards.
 His most recent publication is Klin u Kapriċċi Oħra (KKM 2015) (Rosemary and other caprices), his third solo collection of poems in Maltese.
-In 2017 Midsea Books in Malta and Poetrywala in Mumbai published an English translation of Klin u Kapriċċi Oħra by Albert Gatt, and a collection of his poems translated and edited by Walid Nabhan was published by Sefsafa in Cairo, both with the support of the Cultural Export Fund of the Malta Arts Fund.
+In 2017 Midsea Books in Malta and Poetrywala in Mumbai published an English translation of Klin u Kapriċċi Oħra by Albert Gatt, and a collection of his poems translated into Arabic and edited by Walid Nabhan was published by Sefsafa in Cairo, both with the support of the Cultural Export Fund of the Malta Arts Fund.

 Adrian Grima has read his poetry at festivals and other literary events around the world.
 He is the artistic director of the Malta Mediterranean Literature Festival hosted by Inizjamed.